-It seems like everyone is body shaming these days.
+It seems like everyone is body-shaming these days.
 We are all guilty of it at one point or another.
-Whether we are talking about our weight, bodies, clothes, etc., we all do it.
-But what if we could stop?
+We all do it when talking about our weight, bodies, clothes, etc. But what if we could stop?
 What if we could say no to body shaming?

 What is Body Shaming?

 Body shaming is making negative remarks or judgments about a person’s physical appearance.
 It can occur in person, through texts, social media, and other forms of communication.
 Body shaming can take many forms and be directed at any body type or size.
 It may include comments about an individual’s weight, height, skin color, clothing choices, or facial features.

 Body shaming occurs when one makes fun of or mocks someone’s physical appearance.
 It can also take place when one is criticizing their appearance.
 Body shaming can have severe psychological and emotional consequences for the person being targeted.
 People who have been body-shamed often experience shame and self-loathing that can lead to depression, anxiety, decreased self-esteem, and even eating disorders.

 Additionally, victims of body shaming are more likely to suffer from physical ailments such as headaches, stomachaches, sleep disturbances, digestive issues, and low energy levels.
 Body shaming affects those directly targeted and has a ripple effect when witnessed by others, causing people to change their behaviors out of fear of being judged similarly.

 Many people struggle with Body Shaming